peka01/helpdoc/ntr-test/docs/en/vouchers.md

-# Vouchers - Your ticket to trainings
+# Clip card - Your ticket to training sessions

-## What are vouchers?
+## What is a punch card?

-Think of vouchers as tickets to trainings – simple and clear.
-Each training costs one card.
-It makes it easy to keep track of who's joining what, and gives you control over training usage.
+Think of punch cards as tickets to training sessions - simple and clear.
+Each training session costs one card.
+It makes it easy to keep track of who's coming to what, and gives you control over training usage.

-## How it works
+## Here's how it works

 ### When you start
-As a new user, you start with 0 vouchers.
-That's completely normal!
-You get cards from an administrator before you can participate in trainings.
+As a new user, you start with 0 punch cards.
+This is completely normal!
+You will receive cards from an administrator before you can participate in trainings.

 ### Registration vs attendance
-- **Register for free**: Sign up for as many trainings as you want – no card is used
+- **Sign up for free**: Sign up for as many trainings as you want - no card is used
-- **Attendance costs**: One card is deducted only when you actually mark attendance
+- **Attendance costs**: A card is drawn only when you actually mark attendance

-### Get cards back
+### Get card back
-Cancel your attendance and you get the card back immediately.
+If you cancel attendance, you get your card back immediately.
 It's that simple!

 ## Important rules

-### You need cards to participate
+### You need a card to participate
-- Without cards you can't mark attendance
+- Without a card you can't mark attendance
 - Always check your balance before marking attendance
-- Need more cards?
+- Do you need more cards?
 Contact an administrator

-### Balance can't go negative
+### Balance cannot go negative
 - The platform prevents the balance from going below 0
-- You can't mark attendance without at least one card
+- You cannot mark attendance without at least one card

 ### Administrators manage cards
 - Only administrators can add or remove cards